-Benefits for Medical-Surgical Expenses incurred by a Dependent child for childhood immunizations will be determined at 100% of the Allowable Amount.
-Deductibles, Copayment Amounts, and Out-of-Pocket Maximum will not be applicable, as shown in Preventive Care Services on your Schedule of Coverage.
+Benefits for Medical-Surgical Expenses incurred by a Dependent child for childhood immunizations from birth through the date the child turns six years of age will be determined at 100% of the Allowable Amount.
+Deductibles, Copayment Amounts, and Out-of-Pocket (Co-Share) Amounts will not be applicable.